jqpe/figmaid/docs/src/use/docker-image.md

 docker run -d -p 18412:18412 \
 -v /usr/share/fonts:/usr/share/fonts:ro \
--v /home/$user/.config/figmaid/figmaid.json:/root/.config/figmaid/figmaid.json:rw \
+-v /home/$user/.config/figmaid/figmaid.json:/root/.config/figmaid/figmaid.json \
 --name figmaid --restart always \
 nykanen/figmaid
 ```

 Step by step — what is the above telling Docker?
 First, the `-d` short flag starts the container in detached mode, meaning there's no shell output nor input.
 Secondly, you *must* bind the port 18412 to your local computer, this is done with the `-p` short flag.
 Otherwise figmaid will only be accessible from within the container which is not very useful.

-The `-v` short flag stands for volume, and as you'd expect, it binds a volume from your computer to be accessible within the container.
-Again, this is a requirement in almost all cases, unless you intend to install fonts within the container, which by any means you _could_ do.
-Above, we expose two volumes: the directory for installed fonts in Ubuntu / Linux Mint, and the configuration file.
-The short `:ro` label enforces that `figmaid` doesn't have access to write to those files — completely optional as figmaid only reads those files, but explicitness is great!
-For the configuration file `:rw` is implied, this allows you to use commands like `figmaid config create` inside the container if you don't have a local installation of figmaid.
+The `-v` short flag stands for volume, and as you'd expect, it binds a directory from your computer to be accessible within the container.
+Again, this is a requirement in almost all cases, unless you intend to install fonts inside the container, which by any means you _could_ do.
+Above, we expose two directories: the directory for installed fonts in Ubuntu / Linux Mint, and the configuration file.
+The short `:ro` option enforces that `figmaid` doesn't have access to write to those files — completely optional as figmaid only reads those files, but explicitness is great!

 That's the gist of it, but take the time to understand the arguments.
 Before running the command blindly it is probably beneficial to lay out a plan so figmaid works for you in the future with minimal hassle.
 These docs will still be waiting for you if you need to change stuff later.